Search

 Multiple Authentication Schemes

-Multiple global auth scheme support can be enabled by using the AddAuth() method like below.
+Multiple global auth scheme support can be enabled by using AddAuth() as shown below.

 Program.cs